 World famous for its scenery, hospitality and quality of life, Inverness is frequently placed in the top five most desirable places to live in the UK and is the Highlands and Islands' regional capital.

-Inverness is a hub for enterprising, high tech businesses.
+Inverness is a magnet enterprising, high tech businesses.
 It has a rapidly developing life science and biomedical sector which is attracting talented people from other parts of the UK to pursue their careers.

 The expanding economy means Inverness has one of the highest employment rates in the UK.